 Our destination this evening is Corner Bay (just past Kadashan Bay).
 As the light gets lower, brown bears begin to appear along the shoreline.
 They are searching for a quick meal along the beach, and occasionally quarrel with one another over “territorial disputes.”
 One bear chases another for several hundred yards along the beach.
 Probably a sow driving an adolescent male away from her cubs.
 Dinner this evening is the fresh Dungeness Crab we gathered this morning from the crab traps we set in Funter Bay.
 If you're happy and you know it, clap your hands.
 Clap, clap!

-We’re quickly underway, and soon we'll need our cameras and binoculars.
+Soon we'll need our cameras and binoculars.
 In this area of Chatham Strait, humpback whales often catch herring and other small schooling fish using a technique called bubble-net feeding.
 Unique to humpbacks, bubble-net feeding requires a group of whales to work together cooperatively.
 They gather in formation below large schools of fish and begin releasing bubbles, which confuse the fish and bunch them tightly together.
 The cylindrical wall of bubbles acts like a net, which fish are reluctant to swim through.
 On cue, the entire group surges upward through the bubble net, mouths agape — a dozen or more humpback whales all rising to the surface in unison.
 Each whale collects a huge mouthful of water, and then expels it, straining the fish through their baleen.
 Often the group will display this feeding behavior over and over again.

 By mid-afternoon, we arrive at Warm Springs Bay.
 A natural hot springs is located slightly above the powerful rushing waterfall.
 Baranof is a small boardwalk community within Warm Springs Bay, at the outlet of Baranof Lake and the Baranof River.
 There are natural outdoor hot pools, and a public bath house which features three separate tubs and communal hot springs pools.
 A boardwalk takes us through the flora and fauna to picturesque Baranof Lake.